RishabhRD/codeforces/learnings.md

 - 1591D: Dynamic programming with 2 pointers can be powerful.
 Some times when we have O(n^2) time available, we can do something like F(i, j) = F(i + 1, j

   - 1. - f(i, j) kind of stuff

+- 1547E: If there is somewhere mod function equation, its easy to break the question in two cases.
+First: where mod evaluates to positive and second where mod evaluates to negative.
+Solve them, and then solve the original question with composition function provided.

 ## Proving techiniques